Alabaster Caverns State Park: Geology

 Alabaster Caverns State Park is underlain by Permian age sedimentary rocks (~300 to 250 million years old).
 The main cavern extends 0.75 mile into the formation, is about 60 ft wide and 50 fthigh.
 The cavern branches into boulder formations and smaller caves.
 A small perennial stream now flows through the cavern, fed by various lateral tunnels and seepage from the roof.
 In the geologic past, the river was once capable of completely filling the cavern, as the cave walls and gypsum formations show evidence of sculpting by rapidly flowing water.
 The air temperature ranges from 52˚F to 58˚ year round in the cavern.
+In October 2018, high rainfall led to a cave in of 2200 tons of rock, which blocked the entrance of the cavern and viewing of the black gypsum vein.
+Tours are now return trips from the original exit.
+The estimated cost of restoring the blocked section is $6.5M (2023).

 Wildlife

 The cavern is home to five different species of bat.
 Some are solitary while others are colonial.
 The cavern provides roosting sites that serve as daytime shelter and a place for the non-migrating bats to hibernate during the winter months.
 Mexican free-tailed bats migrate to Alabaster Caverns from Mexico in the spring to bear their young.
 They then return to Mexico in the fall.
+During the winter months large colonies of bats are visible throughout the cave, although they are rarely seen during summer months.

 The bat species found in the cave are the cave myotis, Western big-eared bat, eastern pipistrelle, Western big brown bat, and the Mexican free-tailed bat.

-Alabaster Caverns State Park personnel made a count of the bats in the caverns this year and reported over 19,000.
+Alabaster Caverns State Park personnel made a count of the bats in the caverns in January 2024 and reported over 12,000.
 In 2016, the count reported about 16,000.
+The cave system is surveyed yearly for white nose syndrome, and as of 2024 none has been detected.

 Visitor activities

 Beside guided cave tours, wild caving, camping, hiking trails, and recreational facilities such as horseshoe pits and volleyball courts are available to visitors.

 Tours are conducted every hour on the hour and last about 45 minutes, and are limited to 40 persons each.
 The caves are lighted and have plenty of handrails.
-However, the walking tour is about 0.75 mile long and visitors must climb up or down about 330 stair steps.
+However, the walking tour is about 0.75 mile long and visitors must climb up or down about 330 stairsteps.
 This tour is not recommended for people with mobility or respiratory problems, heart conditions or claustrophobia.

+Filming

+The cave was used as a filming location for the 2019 movie "The Bygone."
+The 2023 film, "The Quest for Tom Sawyer's Gold" was also partially filmed in the caves.